Celebrate Easter without leaving your home

 Before you start celebrating Easter it is important that you know why we actually celebrate Easter.
-In every country they celebrate Easter a different way.
+In every country people celebrate Easter a different way.
 Here in Spain it is one of the most important Catholic holidays of the year.
-Instead of just celebrating just two days they celebrate it for a whole week.
-This week is called Semana Santa.
-The celebrations start on the 5th of April with Palms Sunday and end with Holy Saturday on the 11th.
-During Easter we celebrate the anniversary of the passions of Christ, the entry into Jerusalem, the Last Supper, the Via Circus, the death and resurrection of Jesus of Nazareth.
-The dates of Easter can vary because they depend on the Lunar calendar.
+Instead of just celebrating just two days Spanish people celebrate it for a whole week.
+This week is called Semana Santa (Spanish for “holy week”).
+The celebrations start on Palm Sunday and end on Holy Saturday.
+During Easter we celebrate the anniversary of the passion of Christ, the entry into Jerusalem, the Last Supper, the Via Crucis, the death and resurrection of Jesus of Nazareth.
+The dates of Easter vary because they depend on the Lunar calendar.
 Another big Easter tradition in Catalonia is “Mona de Pascua”.
-These are delicious cakes in the shape of a donut.
+These are delicious cakes in the shape of donuts.

 What to do when you live alone?

 It doesn’t mean you can’t have a wonderful Easter when you live by yourself.
 Luckily for us, we have Skype.
 This is a perfect way to spend your Easter with loved ones without having to leave your home.
 Prepare a delicious meal for yourself and get a good glass of wine.
 Then call your family or friends and enjoy a lovely dinner together.
-A tip from us, decorate the dinner table as if your relatives were going over.
-Don’t feel like cooking a whole dinner then maybe a fun idea is to decorate some eggs.
-Or bake a “Mona de Pascua” a Catalan traditional easter cake.
-If you choose to decorate some eggs, you can do this with your friends via Skype as well.
+A tip from us: decorate the dinner table as if your relatives were going over.
+Don’t feel like cooking a whole dinner?
+Then maybe a fun idea is to decorate some eggs or bake a “Mona de Pascua”.
+If you choose to decorate eggs, you can do this with your friends via Skype as well.
 Open a bottle of wine and have yourself a little egg decorating party.
-Because let’s be honest everything is more fun with a glass of wine.
+Because let’s be honest, everything is more fun with a glass of wine.

 When you live with your family

 If you live with your family, not much changes.
 The only thing that changes is that you can’t invite more family to come over, and you are not able to go to church.
-But other tham that you can have a lovely Easter.
+But other than that you can have a lovely Easter.
 A fun thing you can do is assign a course to every family member.
 So, for example: your mother makes a starter, your father the main, your brother the dessert and you are in charge of the drinks.
 But this is totally up to you.
-Because only one of you can do the shopping it is important to make a list of everything you need for your dish.
-The people that stay home while someone else is shopping, can decorate the house and dining table.
-You don’t have to buy any decorations, you just use some plants and everything that has a pastel colour and screams spring.
+Since only one of you can do the shopping, it is important to make a list of everything you need for your dishes.
+The people that stay home while someone else is shopping can decorate the house and dining table.
+You don’t have to buy any decorations, just use some plants and everything that has a pastel colour and screams spring.

 Celebrating Easter with Children